Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 • Driving with a suspended or revoked license

-When insurers cancel for these reasons, the lack of refund serves as an additional penalty for violating policy terms.
+When insurers cancel for these reasons, the lack of refund serves as an additional financial penalty.
 For more on this topic, see why insurance companies cancel policies and what your options are going forward.

 Policy Period Completions and Non-Renewal